WiIIiam278/Velocitab/docs/Config-File.md

 ### Server Links
 For Minecraft 1.21+ clients, Velocitab supports specifying a list of URLs that will be sent to display in the player pause menu.
 See [[Server Links]] for more information.

-### Placeholder Replaments
+### Placeholder Replacements
 Velocitab supports replacing values of placeholders with other values.
-See [[Placeholders Replaments]] for more information.
+See [[Placeholders Replacements]] for more information.